michaelmarty/UniDec/readme.md

 ## Change Log

+v.6.0.4

+Fixed bug with CDCReader path in ImportWizard.

 v.6.0.3

 Added global peak output to UPP.
 Updated documentation and help for UPP to show how to write your own workflows.